Lam Research to buy Novellus Systems for $3.3 billion

-Lam Research Corp (LRCX.O), a supplier of wafer fabrication equipment, agreed to buy smaller rival Novellus Systems Inc (NVLS.O) for $3.3 billion in stock as it looks to gain cutting-edge technology and become more efficient.
+Lam Research Corp (LRCX.O), a supplier of wafer fabrication equipment, agreed to buy smaller rival Novellus Systems Inc (NVLS.O) for $3.3 billion in stock as it looks to scale up capacity and gain cutting-edge technology.

-The deal is the latest acquisition in the semiconductor industry as manufacturers and chip-gear makers wrestle with cutthroat competition, waning PC sales growth and a weak economy.
+Under the terms of the deal, Novellus stockholders will receive 1.125 shares of Lam Research common stock for each Novellus share held, or a 28 percent premium to the stock's close on Wednesday on Nasdaq.

-Under agreement's terms, Novellus stockholders will receive 1.125 shares of Lam Research common stock for each Novellus share held, or a 28 percent premium to the stock's close on Wednesday on Nasdaq.
+The deal is the latest in a long list of acquisitions among chipmakers as semiconductor companies and chip-gear makers try to ramp up capacity and cut down costs in an industry ruled by cut-throat competition and shrinking margins.

-"If you look at the current environment, there's lots of uncertainty.
-If anything this deal comes at a good time because it's at an inflection point for the next upturn," said Stifel Nicolaus analyst Patrick Ho.
+In May, Applied Materials bought Varian Semiconductor Equipment Associates for $4.9 billion to shore up capacity and gain additional technology.

-Ho said that at 2.3 times 12-month sales, Lam is paying a reasonable price for Novellus and much less than the 4.5 times that leading chip-gear maker Applied Materials paid for Variant earlier this year.
+Texas Instruments TXN.N had said it would acquire National Semiconductor for $6.5 billion earlier this year.

-Lam's leadership in etch and single-wafer clean equipment aligns with Novellus' specialization in thin-film deposition and surface preparation technologies, the two companies said in a statement.
+Lam's leadership in etch and single-wafer clean equipment aligns with Novellus's leadership in thin-film deposition and surface preparation technologies, the two companies said in a statement.

 The combined company will be well-positioned to lead the industry through critical technology transitions including 3D structures in advanced logic and NAND memory as well as the scaling to 450 millimeter wafers, they said.